Harper Lee's new novel big as 'Harry Potter' in Amazon pre-orders

 The online retailer said the novel, to be published on July 14, 55 years after Lee's classic "To Kill a Mockingbird," was already the No. 1 best-selling book on the website.

-It is the most pre-ordered book on Amazon.comsince J.K.
+It is the most pre-ordered book on Amazon.com (AMZN.O)since J.K.
 Rowling's "Harry Potter and the Deathly Hallows" in 2007 - the seventh and final novel about the British teenage boy wizard.

 Amazon did not provide figures for either book but publisher Harper, an imprint of HarperCollins, said it had ordered an initial U.S. print run of 2 million for "Go Set a Watchman."